Reading data from Excel format and building models

-Very often the data that needs to be analysed is not taken from some abstract repository or database, but lies in some tabular format file.
-In some industries the preferred format is CSV, in other cases the data is created in standard table editors.
+Very often, the data that needs to be analyzed is not taken from some abstract repositories or databases, but lies in some kind of tabular format file.
+In some industries, CSV is the preferred format; in other cases, data is created in standard tabular editors.

-In this demonstration, we will learn how to load and graph data from an Excel spreadsheet and build a model from it.
+In this demo, we will learn how to load and display data from an Excel spreadsheet on a graph and build a model based on it.

-For most of the commands we will need the following libraries, which are already built into the environment.
-We only need to specify that we are going to use commands from the namespace of these libraries.
+For most commands, we will need the following libraries, which are already built into the environment.
+It only remains for us to indicate that we are going to use commands from the namespace of these libraries.

 Pkg.add(["Interpolations", "XLSX", "GLM", "Optim"])